ansys/pyworkbench/doc/source/getting-started/installing/linux.rst

 Install PyWorkbench locally in Linux
 ####################################

-This guideline covers the local installation of PyWorkbench in Linux platforms.
+This page explains how to install PyWorkbench locally on a Linux platform.

 .. note::